Skip to main content

 Description

 Server access logging generates a log that contains access records for each request made to your S3 bucket.
-An access log record contains details about the request, such as the request type, the resources specified in the request worked, and the time and date the request was processed.
+An access log record contains details about the request, such as the request type, the resources specified in the request, and the time and date the request was processed.
 It is recommended that server access logging be enabled on the CloudTrail S3 bucket.

 Rationale